-Author: Dr Katherine Allnutt, Research and Education Fellow, Skin and Cancer Foundation Inc, Melbourne, Australia.
-DermNet Editor-in-Chief: Adjunct Assoc.
-Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: Dr Katherine Allnutt, Research and Education Fellow, Skin and Cancer Foundation Inc, Melbourne, VIC, Australia.
+DermNet Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell/Maria McGivern.
 December 2018.

 While the name is suggestive of an eczematous condition, periorificial dermatitis is actually more like rosacea.

-Periorificial dermatitis mostly affects women aged 16–45 years and is less common in men [1,2].
-It can also affect children as young as three months of age, with the average age in children being 6.6 years .
-Periorificial dermatitis is slightly more common in girls than in boys and is seen most frequently in children who have applied topical steroids to the face [3,4].
+Periorificial dermatitis mostly affects women aged 16–45 years; it is less common in men [1,2].
+It can also affect children as young as 3 months of age, with the average age of children being 6.6 years .
+Periorificial dermatitis is slightly more common in girls than in boys and is seen most frequently in children who have had topical steroids to the face [3,4].

 The cause of periorificial dermatitis is poorly understood.

-Periorificial dermatitis is usually diagnosed from a typical history and clinical features.
+Periorificial dermatitis is usually diagnosed from a typical patient history and clinical features.

 Blood tests are not useful in the diagnosis of periorificial dermatitis.